volodymyrhudyma/blog/content/blog/2020-04-26-javascript-mastering-weird-parts.md

 Abstract equality comparison:

-* CONVERTS operands to the same type and applies strict comparison
+* Converts operands to the same type and applies strict comparison

 ```javascript
 1 == 1 // true